polarsource/polar/README.md

 ## Introducing Polar

+Let’s fix open source funding.
+Sponsorship is fantastic, but not enough and never will be.
+Capital is always in pursuit of additional value – additional being the operative word.

-**Our goal is to build a subscription network for open source maintainers and their backers**.
-Empowering maintainers to start and grow independent businesses and for their backers to seamlessly opt-in to premium support, services and packages across their dependencies.
+**Polar is building a subscription network for open source maintainers and their backers.** Empowering maintainers to start and grow independent businesses and for their backers to seamlessly back impactful efforts and opt-in to premium- support, services and packages across their dependencies.

 Great businesses are customer obsessed.
 So we're starting with issues and feature requests.